This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Decorate an evergreen

-Source colourful sticks
+Source colorful sticks

 Hang it on your window